Pattern recognition (psychology)

 In psychology and cognitive neuroscience, pattern recognition is a cognitive process that matches information from a stimulus with information retrieved from memory.

 Pattern recognition occurs when information from the environment is received and entered into short-term memory, causing automatic activation of a specific content of long-term memory.
 An example of this is learning the alphabet in order.
 When a carer repeats "A, B, C" multiple times to a child, the child, using pattern recognition, says "C" after hearing "A, B" in order.
 Recognizing patterns allows anticipation and prediction of what is to come.
 Making the connection between memories and information perceived is a step in pattern recognition called identification.
 Pattern recognition requires repetition of experience.
 Semantic memory, which is used implicitly and subconsciously, is the main type of memory involved in recognition.

 Pattern recognition is crucial not only to humans, but also to other animals.
 Even koalas, which possess less-developed thinking abilities, use pattern recognition to find and consume eucalyptus leaves.
 The human brain has developed more, but holds similarities to the brains of birds and lower mammals.
 The development of neural networks in the outer layer of the brain in humans has allowed for better processing of visual and auditory patterns.
 Spatial positioning in the environment, remembering findings, and detecting hazards and resources to increase chances of survival are examples of the application of pattern recognition for humans and animals.

 There are six main theories of pattern recognition: template matching, prototype-matching, feature analysis, recognition-by-components theory, bottom-up and top-down processing, and Fourier analysis.
 The application of these theories in everyday life is not mutually exclusive.
 Pattern recognition allows us to read words, understand language, recognize friends, and even appreciate music.
 Each of the theories applies to various activities and domains where pattern recognition is observed.
 Facial, music and language recognition, and seriation are a few of such domains.
 Facial recognition and seriation occur through encoding visual patterns, while music and language recognition use the encoding of auditory patterns.

 Theories

 Template matching

 Template matching theory describes the most basic approach to human pattern recognition.
 It is a theory that assumes every perceived object is stored as a "template" into long-term memory.
 Incoming information is compared to these templates to find an exact match.
 In other words, all sensory input is compared to multiple representations of an object to form one single conceptual understanding.
 The theory defines perception as a fundamentally recognition-based process.
-It assumes that everything we see, we understand only through past exposure, which then informs our future perception of the external world.
-For example, A, A, and A are all recognized as the letter A, but not B. This viewpoint is limited, however, in explaining how new experiences can be understood without being compared to an internal memory template.
+It explains that everything a person encounters is understood only through past exposure, which then informs their future perception of the external world.
+For example, A, A, and A are all recognized as the letter A, but not B. This theory is limited in explaining how new experiences can be understood without being compared to an internal memory template.